Chickery's Travels

 Fresh Water Hose – Having a hose that is rated “drinking water safe” is critical for your RV.
 After using a very bulky water hose, we changed to this Zero-G Marine/RV Drinking Water Hose for its ease of storage on moving day.
 The flexible material allows is to fold up much smaller than a traditional water hose.

-Water Pressure Regulator – A water pressure regulator is an insurance policy for your RV’s fresh water plumbing system.
+Water Pressure Regulator – A water pressure regulator is an insurance policy for your RV’s freshwater plumbing system.
 Connect it to the campground’s city water connection to ensure you don’t exceed the recommended pressure (between 45 and 50 psi) and damage your RV water lines.

 Water Filter System – If you want to protect your water lines from sediment that can create blockages, as well as filter your water for bacteria and other impurities, check out this simple DIY Water Filtration System.

 Back Flush Hose – We use a collapsible garden hose for your back flush.
-You don’t need to waste money on one that is rating drinking water safe.
+You don’t need to waste money on one that is rated drinking water safe.
 This one compresses for easy storage.

 Sewer Hose – We use the RhinoFlex hose and the only piece we had to replace was the one we lost on the highway when Julie accidentally left it in the truck bed!
 We are glad we got the 20′ because not every campsite and dump station is created equal.
 Some are placed quite far from where you’d expect.
 The clear elbow and 4-in-1 dump station fitting will make life much simpler too.